This post may contain affiliate links from which i can earn a commission

 For more on exercise see The Most Important Exercise For Women Over 50

-Medical conditions and medications that make it hard to lose weight
+Be aware of medical conditions and medications that make weight loss difficult

 Some medical conditions can cause weight problems.